Welcome to the Indonesia Forum

 The Forum also plays a policy advisory role on Indonesia-related issues within the University and works closely with the Asia Institute and with Indonesian students and students studying in Indonesia-related areas.
 In 1999 the Forum arranged its first postgraduate roundtable for students studying in Indonesia-related fields.

-Indonesia Forum’s Annual Reports from recent years can be downloaded by navigating from the menu at the top right corner of this page.
-From the same menu, you can also browse our upcoming and previous events.
+Indonesia Forum’s Annual Reports from recent years can be downloaded by navigating from the Annual Reports and Theses menu at the top right corner of this page.